gmlang/masterr/_posts/r/2019-03-25-RFP-part7-functions00.md

 Let's all take a moment to appreciate the nice behavior of R functions.

-[^1]: To understand exactly how code are evaluted in R, read https://masterr.org/r/understand-r-environments-part1/
+[^1]: Read this [article](https://masterr.org/r/understand-r-environments-part1/) to understand exactly how code are evaluted in R.